NoMore201/playmaker/README.md

 You can use a pre-built image on [docker hub](https://hub.docker.com/r/nomore201/playmaker/builds/) or build by yourself using provided `Dockerfile`.
 There are some environment variables you'll want to use:

-- `GOOGLE_EMAIL` (not recommended): if you want to supply credentials directly to docker, skipping the login page
-- `GOOGLE_PASSWORD` (not recommended): if you want to supply credentials directly to docker, skipping the login page
 - `HTTPS_CERTFILE`: path of the https certificate file
 - `HTTPS_KEYFILE`: path of the https key file
 - `LANG_LOCALE`: set a specific locale.
 Defaults to the system one if not set